Axual/terraform-provider-axual/docs/index.md

 - Request, Approval, Revocation, Rejection and Cancellation of Access Requests
 ## Limitations
 - As of 2023.1 release **Stream is renamed to Topic in Self-Service UI**.
 Stream remains unchanged in Platform API.
 Therefore, the Axual Terraform Provider will continue to use Stream in the API.
 - Currently, there is a bug that deleting a resource that is managed by Terraform from UI results in Terraform not being able to recreate the resource again according to .tf configuration file.
-We do not recommend currently deleting resources managed by Terraform.
+We do not recommend currently deleting resources managed by Terraform from UI.
 This bug in API is about to be fixed.
 - Public environments cannot be deleted, private environments can be deleted.
+This feature will be implemented in the future.
+- When deleting all resources at once, application.tf needs to have a dependency to make sure stream and stream_config get deleted first.
+This bug in API is about to be fixed.

 # Getting started
 ## Required User Roles